-Audiobooks purchased from Well-Trained Mind Press are in standard MP3 format, which we send in compressed (zipped) files for quicker downloading.
-If you follow the instructions related to your device, the download process should be seamless.
+Audiobooks purchased from Well-Trained Mind Press are in standard MP3 format, which we send in compressed (zipped) files for quicker downloading to an audiobook app.
+If you follow the instructions related to your device and your preferred audiobook app, the download process should be seamless.

 - Scroll down to find instructions for working with older Apple devices.